All Episodes

 You know what?

-I can tell you all the draws created in the private sector that would dwarf all of those.
+I can tell you all the drugs created in the private sector that would dwarf all of those.

 If you want to know where we're headed, listen to Leslie in Peoria, folks.

-By using the monopoly of force government to redistribute wealth, to tax people that have money and give it to those who, you know, need it.
+He has absolutely no compunction whatsoever by using the monopoly of force, government, to redistribute wealth, to tax people that have money and give it to those who, you know, need it.

 You'll be arrested under your state's criminal code, under the common law, under the Constitution.

-I didn't know the government did it in the forties, but who who am I?
+I didn't know the government did it in the 40s, but who am I?

 You know, maybe he's right.